-You have 2 ways to find out:
+You have 3 ways to find out:

-- 1. Visit the plan's website (www.solishealthplans.com).
-The Drug List on the website is always the most current. - 2.
+- 1. Check the most recent Drug List we sent you in the mail. - 2.
+Visit the plan's website (www.solishealthplans.com).
+The Drug List on the website is always the most current. - 3.
 Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)